azerothcore/acore-cms/docs/configure-cms.md

 ```

 Update the configuration into Wordpress `Admin Panel -> Settings -> Acore Settings Panel` with the new user and do not set "localhost" but the LOCAL IP ADDRESS of your machine.

----

-**Error**: could not be connect to the host (during the registration)
-**How to solve**: check the SOAP configuration in `worldserver.conf` and into the CMS on `Admin Panel -> Settings -> Acore Settings Panel`.
-To check the SOAP credentials you can use the script [here](https://stackoverflow.com/questions/59382665/how-to-send-commands-using-soap-to-azerothcore-worldserver-console).